moheebprojects/Premier-League-Analysis-using-FIFA-2023-Data/README.md

         Data Processing, Pandas Library Storage and SQLITE Database:

-This part of the code is used to perform data cleaning and processing tasks to prepare the FIFA 2023 player data for storage in an SQLite database.
+In the data_processing file, i carried out data cleaning and processing tasks to prepare the FIFA 2023 player data for storage in an SQLite database.
 The data is cleaned, by removing accents, splitting and capitalised names, making the data more suitable for analysis.
 Once cleaned the data is saved into an SQLite database.

 1)	Importing Libraries: